stefan-hoeck/idris2-dom-mvc/docs/src/Examples/Selector.md

 many elements.

-So far, dom-mvc does not use a virtual DOM but uses both the current event and updated state to determine, which parts of the DOM should be modified when and how.
+So far, dom-mvc does not use a virtual DOM but uses both the current event and updated state to determine the parts of the DOM that need modification.

 ## Whats next?